After Christchurch, we need more than digital-security theater

 In the aftermath of Christchurch and the failed efforts to contain the disturbing video of the attacks, a significant number of people dumped Facebook.
 In the most high-profile instance, AirAsia's CEO Tony Fernandes rage-quit Facebook, saying, "New Zealand was too much for me."
 Fernandes explained in a series of tweets that he was walking away from his 670,000 followers on the service because "Facebook could have done more to stop some of this."

 And so it falls back to us to protect ourselves from Facebook.
 The thing about changing our settings on whatever platform is that it's a setup: We lose the edgy internet and voices we want to hear but still don't weed out the evil jerks ruining it for everyone else.
-It's no coincidence that the puritanism of Facebook, YouTube, Apple and even the soft-puritanism of Twitter is all aligned with conservative values.
+It's no coincidence that the puritanism of Facebook, YouTube, Apple and even the soft puritanism of Twitter is all aligned with conservative values.
 Sex censorship is literally a Nazi value.
 So until they prove otherwise, for our own safety we should consider these companies as socially conservative with a vested interest in promoting white nationalism.

 If we've learned anything from the internet in the past 20 years, it's that sex is synonymous with diversity.
 And its most social function is to teach the importance of consent.
 Specifically, informed consent: when permission is granted with explicit understanding of the consequences.
 Looking back at what's happened to our private data under social media's terms of service, it seems to me that it serves them all too well to keep the public misinformed about consent.